jdlopez/holydayapi/README.md

 # HOLYDAY API

 Holyday REST API.
-You can obtain a list of days excluded from work-calendar.
+Service to get a list of days excluded from work-calendar.

-Deployed as Google Application Engine (Standard) Web Application.
+> Because new Google's policy about GAE apps, no free of charge apps.
+Instead of blocking app if your quota goes out it charges you with the excess :-(

+> I ported into heroku platform: [https://heroku.com/](https://heroku.com/)

-You can check it at: [https://holydayapi.appspot.com/holydays](https://holydayapi.appspot.com/holydays)
+Fully functional test environment: check it at: [https://holydayapi.herokuapp.com/](https://holydayapi.herokuapp.com/)

-Actual focus: Spanish holydays
+Actual focus: **Spanish holydays**

 ## Español